aarti21388/Weather-RestApi/README.md

    python manage.py test core_app
    ```
 ##
-## To Deploy your First Rest API with AWS we can use API Gateway
+## To Deploy your First Rest API with AWS we can use Amazon ECS.
    ```
    1. It is fully managed service to publish, maintain , monitor and secure API
    ```